 Iron out the wrinkles before cutting

 Find the grainline – straighten it before cutting- this is very important in knit fabrics otherwise it would not hang right.
-You maynot be able to find the grainline by aligning the edges as you would do with a woven fabric.
+You maynot be able to find the fabric grainline by aligning the edges as you would do with a woven fabric.
 Better way is to align the visible vertical ribs of the knit.
-If they cannot be aligned the fabric would not hang correctly on the body
+If they cannot be aligned the fabric would not hang correctly on the body.

 Two major problems with knits are that the edges curl and its stretch makes it hard to sew.
 The stretch can lead to overstretching and this should be prevented.

 Ensure that the fabric is not stretched as you mark and cut the fabric.